richlaconte/SHSP-Make-Spacers-Editable/README.md

 Turns sh-spacer elements in SharpSpring emails into modified buttons.
 This allows the spacers to be moved, copied and deleted.

 <h3>The problem:</h3>
 <p>Spacer elements in SharpSpring are not editable.
-Customers often call in asking how to remove extra spacing in their emails.</p>
+Partners often call in asking how to remove extra spacing in their emails.</p>

 <h3>How to use:</h3>
 <ol>